Tougher-Together-Gaming/roll20-api-scripts/README/Easy-Utils/Roll20-Post.md

-I made  a script called Easy-utils, which is a library of basic functions that can help speed making a mod. and an example of using the library in easy-util-menu.js
+I created a script called `Easy-Utils`, a library of basic functions designed to help speed up the process of making Roll20 mods.
+There's also an example script, `easy-util-menu.js`, that demonstrates how to use the library in a practical way.

 [easy-utils.js](https://github.com/Tougher-Together-Gaming/roll20-api-scripts/blob/main/src/easy-utils/easy-utils.js)
 [easy-utils-menu.js](https://github.com/Tougher-Together-Gaming/roll20-api-scripts/blob/main/src/easy-utils/easy-utils-menu.js)